 VO work is often isolated or compartmentalized to interaction with our clients, writers, producers, audio mixers, & fellow cast members.
 It is also immediate & there's no guarantee that it will live any longer than the time it takes to create it.
-The only guaranteed reward is the joy of doing the work itself.
+The only certain reward is the joy of doing the work itself.
 But when a project finds a loyal audience, it takes on a life of it's own.
 Actors get to publicly own our part of the success.
-But we share it with the rest of the cast & the creative team.
+Of course we share it with the rest of the cast & the creative team.
 And we owe the fans.
-They invite us into their lives through their connection to the characters we portray.
-From the "Big Con" in San Diego, to other fan gatherings everywhere, we have the chance to respond to that connection.
+They invite us into their lives & feel a connection through the characters we portray.
+From the "Big Con" in San Diego, to Reno & Denver’s Pop Culture Cons, to The Stan Lee Los Angeles Con, Salt Lake City’s FanX, Fandom Fest in Louisville, Sacramento, Colorado Springs, Lodi, the 2020 National GI Joe Con in Atlanta this year, & other fan gatherings everywhere, we have the chance to respond to that connection.
 "Yo Cobra" ...& stuff like that!

 Live Interaction With Fans